Brazzaville Beach, Congo

 Back in Brazzaville

 My hotel is on the banks of the Congo, so I can laze on a sunbed and peer across to Kinshasa, a world away.
 It seems quite benign in the sun.
 A stroll along the corniche, where the aristocracy of Brazzaville parade in their finery – mainly designer jeans and tee shirts.
 There are photographers waiting by the benches with laptops and a printer.
 We have a good discussion about the comparative merits of Canon and Nikon and they admire my lens.
-In front, are some sand banks permanently exposed in the dry season, so they’ve set up a marquee and tables and chairs ready to host some events.
+In front, are some sand banks permanently exposed in the dry season.
+They’ve set up a marquee and tables and chairs ready to host some events.
 Ahead, is a modern suspension bridge, built by the Chinese and confusingly named for Independence Day in 1960.
 Beneath, there is a patchwork of industriously tended tomb-shaped allotments.
 The channels allow drainage without too much damage in the torrential rains.

 Next stop Zambia, in search of leopards.